 Christmas season 2015 had me harkening back to the old days.
-Again, I decided to make all of our presents.
-I won’t bore you with the details.
-Suffice it to say that I had a wonderful time creating with materials I had on hand.
+We were in job searching mode and again, I decided to make all of our presents.
+I had a wonderful time creating with materials I had on hand.
 I think I had more fun than the recipients.
-Maybe not a stellar year for them, but fulfilling for me!
+I painted old furniture, made marshmallows (for the first and last time), created canvas art, crafted ornaments, baked treats and more.

-These days I almost don’t recognize myself.
-In years past, on December eighteenth, I would have been scurrying around, frantically shopping for the perfect gift for everyone on my list.
-This year I’m embracing imperfection in all of its glory.
-I’m not getting everything done that I’d like to do.
-Grace is what I’m giving myself.
-I’m savoring the moments and saying yes to things I would have avoided in earlier years, because they interrupted my progress.
-This year I’m counting my gifts–experiences that I wouldn’t have seen as gifts before.
-Here are some personal favorites:
+These days I’m still learning to embrace imperfection in all of its glory.
+There’s still a temptation to keep doing more.
+But I’m choosing to savor moments and say yes to things I would have avoided in earlier years, because they interrupted my progress.
+I’m counting my gifts–experiences that I wouldn’t have seen as gifts before.
+Here are some past and present personal favorites:

 - The annual Christmas Talent Show hosted by our daughter’s Group Home is my all time favorite gift.
 Dawn has autism and severe cognitive disabilities.
 Each year she wears a red shirt and refuses to wear a festive hat.
-Every year she holds bells in her hand because ringing them is her part in the show.
+She holds bells in her hand because ringing them is her part in the show.
 Every year she carefully, systematically holds them still, so as not to ring them.
 We watch with raucous laughter and cheers.
-The Beethoven of the group plays four or five notes on the keys with one finger and spends more time taking his bow.
-The quartet “sings” with the biggest smiles you can imagine.
+The Beethoven of the group plays four or five notes on the keys with one finger and then takes a lengthy bow.
+The quartet sings with huge smiles and lots of energy.
 Then, Santa appears!
-The folks jump up from their seats to give him the biggest hug ever.
-As you watch their interactions, you know Santa is real!
+All the folks jump up from their seats to give him gigantic hugs.
+I watch the interactions, and I know Santa is real!

-- Senior project presentations by the Occupational Prep class at a local high school.
-I’m amazed at the knack my daughter has with these kids.
-I was moved to tears by their stories and the hope I have for their future!
-And I almost said no to her request to come!
-It was cold and dark, it was on Market Street, I felt out of place and I wanted to stay home.
-I’m so grateful that she persisted!
+- Senior project presentations in a class (Occupational Preparation) our daughter teaches.
+I’m amazed at the knack Katherine has with these kids.
+I was moved to tears by their stories and I have such hope for their futures.
+I almost said no when she invited me.
+The weather was cold and dark and the downtown area high school is in a congested area.
+I felt out of place and I wanted to stay home.
+But, I went!
+And I’m glad I did.

 - Going through all of our coats and blankets and donating extras to the homeless shelter.

-- Making financial donations to people and ministries who are doing the work.
-They are truly the hands and feet of Jesus.
+- Making financial donations to people and ministries who are doing the kind of work Jesus would do.

 - Christmas music!